patrickschulz/openPCells/README.md

 ![Example Transistor](./example_transistor.png).

 If you get an error, you should check your setup (just run `lua`, which will tell you the version.
 You need 5.2 or higher).

-If the simple test is working you can put some paths in your shell configuration so you can access all modules from outside of this repository:
-Set your `LUA_PATH` environment variable to the base path:

-    # in your shell configuration file
-    export LUA_PATH=";;/path/to/pcells/?.lua;/path/to/pcells/?/init.lua" # bash/zsh
-    setenv LUA_PATH ";;/path/to/pcells/?.lua;/path/to/pcells/?/init.lua" # csh

-Now you should be able to run `opc` from any directory (however, you have to specify the path to the executable or you can modify PATH).

 <!---
 # Installation for Cadence Virtuoso